Nabab: Filming

 The music of the film was shot at various locations in Kolkata.
-A romantic track sequence was shot at Kolkata film city in East Bengal.
+A romantic track sequence was shot at Kolkata film city.

 Release

 Nabab released across 128 screens in Bangladesh on 26 June 2017 which is the widest release for any Bangladeshi film.
-Despite the release of two other films, Nabab opened on every multiplexes in Bangladesh.
+Despite the release of two other films, Nabab opened on every multiplex in Bangladesh.

-Critical reception

-In a review by The Daily Star, Nabab was praised for its costumes and design, but was criticised for its acting and the story's similarities to the 1999 Hindi film Baadshah.

 Soundtrack

 The soundtrack for the film is composed by Savvy and Akassh.
 The music video of the song "Sholoana" was released on YouTube on 1 June 2017.
 The music video of the song "Jabo Niye" was released on 10 June 2017.
 The music video of the song "O DJ O DJ" was released on 18 June 2017.
 The music video of the song "Saiyyan Beimaan" was released on 13 July 2017.

 The full soundtrack was released for digital streaming on Saavn on 1 June 2017.